department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/Education benefits and work study/December 18, 2023.md

 ## Background

-This document was created by the Ask VA Integration team after gathering insights from the Education and Work Study teams.
+This document was created by the Ask VA Integration team after gathering insights from Education and Work Study, and Beth Potts, OCTO Content Lead.

 ### Problem